rolandreichart/site/General Terms and Conditions.md

 Obligations.
 If we temporarily suspend your Client Account you remain responsible for all fees and charges you incur during the period of suspension.

 Suspension effects.
 Temporary suspension will freeze all executions on your Client Account.
-You will still be able to log in to your Client Account and download Content, but you will not be able to execute any actions that require Tokens.
+You will still be able to log in to your Client Account and download Content, but you will not be able to execute any actions that require Token.

 Cancellation of temporarily suspended Client Accounts.
 Client Accounts that have been suspended continuously for more than four weeks can be subject to cancellation in accordance with the notice periods laid out in the section “Term and Termination”.